prmncr/Wrappr/readme.md

 ### Building

-Simply run in project folder:
+Run in the project folder:

 ```shell
 dotnet build